lrcfmd/AEs-for-ranking-phasefield-feasibility/README.md

 13. **Running the programme**
 - Follow the instructions within the notebook to run your own ranking.
 - It contains an example script, example.ipynb, that uses an pre-assembled dataset to perform a ranking.
 It may be best to try using this first to ensure it is working, and that the inputs are all understood.
-- A script with the minimum information is also included, under blank.ipynb.